cfpb/consumerfinance.gov/README.md

 and [usage](https://cfpb.github.io/cfgov-refresh/usage/) instructions
 are available in [our documentation](https://cfpb.github.io/cfgov-refresh).

 Ensure that Python, Node, Docker, Docker Machine, Docker Compose, and imagemagick are installed.
-If you are using a mac with homebrew, you can run:
+If you are using a mac with homebrew, you can run `homebrew-deps.sh` as described below:

-`sh homebrew-deps.sh`

-Then:

 ```
 git clone git@github.com:cfpb/cfgov-refresh.git
 cd cfgov-refresh
+sh homebrew-deps.sh
 pip install virtualenv virtualenvwrapper
 npm install -g gulp
 source load-env.sh